geetkhatri/geetkhatri.github.io/_pages/about.md

 Currently, I'm working as a software engineer at UBS in Pune, India.
 My work involves data analysis and software development for Wealth Management USA.
 Prior to that, I was in Delhi Technological University, where I obtained my bachelor's degree in Electronics and Communication Engineering.

-Some of my other interests are music, independent film and math.
+Some of my other interests are music, independent film and art.
 I write and produce music, which is available [here](https://tarynn.bandcamp.com/){:target="\_blank"}.